 (b) the chairperson of, or any 2 members present at, a meeting of the Complaints Committee,

-[(c) deleted]

 and purporting to be a record or copy of the finding, order or report of the Complaints Committee, or to set out the nature of the power exercised and the manner in which it was exercised, must be admitted as a true copy of and evidence of the matters stated in the document.

 [Section 248 amended by No. 55 of 2004 s.
 633.]